sAksham-Ar/Prof_List/README.md

 # Prof_List
 A python script that gets Professors Name, Field of Interest, E-mail, Website and University from https://inspirehep.net/ and saves it in a csv file using selenium.

+## Startup Script
+If you already have python3 installed and are on windows with chrome installed you can simply run start.ps1 with powershell which will take care of everything for you.

 ## Dependencies

 This script requires python3 and selenium installed.Download any version of python3 from <a href="https://www.python.org/downloads/">here.</a>For selenium with python installed just run the following code in powershell or in terminal: